|I.||Bachelor of Arts in Liberal Studies|

 Prospective students on J-1 or F-1 student Visa status must enroll full-time.
 Please consult with the SCS Assistant Dean for Student & Scholar Services when making enrollment decisions that could affect your Visa status.

-Students with disabilities are strongly encouraged to contact the Academic Resource Center before the start of classes to allow that office time to review their documentation and to make recommendations for appropriate accommodations, including note takers, audio books, extended time on tests, interpreting services and enlarged texts, among others.
-There is a formal procedure for requesting an accommodation as well as a list of possible accommodations available.
+Students with disabilities seeking accomodations are strongly encouraged to contact the Academic Resource Center before the start of classes to discuss the documentation guidelines and accommodation process.
+There is a formal procedure for requesting an accommodation that must be completed before accommodations can be implemented.
 Instructors are not permitted to make accommodations until a student has completed this process through the Academic Resource Center.

 A graduate of the BALS program will be able to: